 In clinical studies, no significant side effects were seen in healthy people who took much higher doses of Eliquis than this.

-If you’ve taken too much Eliquis, talk with your doctor for personalized advice.
+If you’ve taken too much Eliquis, ask your doctor for advice.

 If you have any side effects after taking an extra tablet, or if you take more than two tablets, call your doctor right away.
 Call 911 or your local emergency number if your symptoms feel life threatening.